rocky-linux/documentation/docs/guides/security/openvpn.md

 !!!
 Note

-    You can repeat the below steps as many times needed for additional clients.
+    You can just repeat the below steps as many times as you need for additional clients.

 Run the `easyrsa` script with `gen-req` and `nopass` parameters to generate client certificates with no password: